 Roma men have no typical costume.
 Since the head is viewed as the body's focal point, many men will grow a mustache and/or wear a large hat to accentuate it.
 Both men and women wear bright colors.
-Do the clothes of Carmen and her friends fit these patterns?

 FORTUNE TELLING